-Every innovation is designed to serve the poor and to be sustainable for our partners.
-Partner organizations--commercial banks, microfinance institutions, mobile network operators, and agribusinesses among them--can ensure the new products and services enter wide-scale use.
+Every innovation is designed to be sustainable for our partners--banks, microfinance institutions, mobile network operators, and agribusinesses--which continue to make them widely available.

 Digital technology and mobile phones offer unprecedented opportunity to connect millions of poor people to financial services such as savings, loans, insurance and payment programs.